Image: Liverpool hero – Red Rum, by Charles Roffey, via Flickr: https://www.flickr.com/photos/charlesfred/2401040992/

-Aintree is located at the north end of Liverpool.
-It remained as a tiny village until the 20th Century, before expanding rapidly, spurred by the race course, and the siting of new housing and industry during and after the Second World War.
+For much of its history, Aintree remained a tiny village, entirely separate from its neighbour Liverpool.
+It remained a village until the 20th Century, when it expanded rapidly, spurred by the race course, and the siting of new housing and industry during and after the Second World War.

 - Tiny Beginnings, Industrial Expansion

 - Horses and Cars at Aintree Racecourse